HC200ok/vue-easy-range-date-picker/README.md

 # Events

-`closePicker` event is emitted when both the start date and end date were selected.
+`closePicker` event will be emitted when both the start date and end date are selected.

 # Build Setup
 ``` bash